nesmon/back-to-twitter/README.md

 # back-to-twitter
-Tampoermonkey script for remove the X favicon and replace with your favorite bluebird
+Tampermonkey script for remove the X favicon and replace with your favorite bluebird

 ## Install

-- Install Tampormonkey extension for your browser
+- Install Tampermonkey extension for your browser
 - Open the extension and create a new script
 - Copy the code from `back-to-twitter.user.js` and paste it in the new script
 - Save and enjoy